De Blasio bucks mask mandate as COVID-19 cases rise

 Mr. de Blasio is losing patience with vaccine holdouts.

-He recently announced plans to mandate vaccines or weekly testing for workers in public hospitals and clinics by August, a sign he’s willing to take more stringent measures after relying on sports tickets and prizes to incentivize people to get the shot.
+He recently announced plans to mandate vaccines or weekly testing for workers in public hospitals and clinics by August, a sign he’s willing to take more stringent measures after relying on sports tickets and prizes to get people to get the shot.
 He said he’s looking at whether to require it for tens of thousands of additional city workers but is “not there yet.”

 The city is administering an average of 14,000 shots per day, a 50% decline from the 28,000 per day a month ago and far below the mid-April peak of 100,000 per day.
-At the same time, reported infections have risen from around 200 per day to 600, as the delta variant accounts for about seven in 10 cases in the city.
+At the same time, reported infections have risen from about 200 per day to 600, as the delta variant accounts for about seven in 10 cases in the city.

 That’s making some folks skittish about “breakthrough” infections among the vaccinated or harm to children under age 12 and immunocompromised people who aren’t protected by the vaccines.